MPs pass first major update to Canada’s most important environmental law in more than two decades

 Working harder than ever for prevention.
 Please donate today.

-BCAQc relies on membership dues and private donations to stay in operation.
+BCAQ relies on membership dues and private donations to stay in operation.
 A stronger membership is a stronger voice.
 It also helps to substantiate our financial applications for government grants and private foundations.
 Please consider joining us today!

 There are many ways you can be involved: volunteer, write a letter to the editor, book an educational workshop for your school, community group or work place.
-Engage with us, follow us on social media, share your opinions and ideas – take BCAQc’s message to your community!
+Engage with us, follow us on social media, share your opinions and ideas – take BCAQ’s message to your community!
 Be a voice for a change!